cairo-book/cairo-book/src/ch11-10-associated-items.md

 Associated implementations allow you to declare that a trait implementation must exist for an associated type.
 This feature is particularly useful when you want to enforce relationships between types and implementations at the trait level.

-To understand the utility of associated impls, let's examine the `Iterator` and `IntoIterator` traits from the Cairo core library:
+To understand the utility of associated impls, let's examine the `Iterator` and `IntoIterator` traits from the Cairo core library, with their respective implementations using `ArrayIter<T>` struct as the collection type:

 ```cairo, noplayground
 {{#rustdoc_include ../listings/ch11-advanced-features/listing_12_associated_impls/src/lib.cairo:associated_impls}}